lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verses 1-2.** I will bless thee for ever and ever, and again, Ps 145:2.
 This intimates,

-1\.That he resolved to continue in this work *to the end of his life,* throughout his "for ever" in this world.
+1\.
+That he resolved to continue in this work *to the end of his life,* throughout his "for ever" in this world.

-2\.That the psalms he penned should be made use of in praising God by the church to the end of time.
+2\.
+That the psalms he penned should be made use of in praising God by the church to the end of time.
 2Ch 29:30.

-3\.That he hoped to be praising God to all eternity in the other world: they that make it their constant work on earth, shall have it their everlasting bliss in heaven.— *Matthew Henry.*
+3\.
+That he hoped to be praising God to all eternity in the other world: they that make it their constant work on earth, shall have it their everlasting bliss in heaven.— *Matthew Henry.*

 **Verse 2.** *Every day.* Then God is to be blessed and praised in dark as well as bright days— *Johannes Paulus Palanterius, 1600.*